pedr0fontoura/foton-fullstack-challenge/README.md

 To clone and run this application, you'll need [Node.js v14.15.1+](https://nodejs.org/en/), [Yarn v1.22.5+](https://yarnpkg.com/) and [Git](https://git-scm.com/).

-You'll also need a MongoDB server.
+You'll also need a MongoDB and a Redis database running.

 Don't forget to create a `.env` file following the `.env.example` for both back-end and front-end.